saraMir26/CST8912-FinalProject/README.md

 ## Deployment Failures

-Resolved by fixing file structure and GitHub Actions configuration.
+Resolved by fixing the file structure and GitHub Actions configuration.

 ## Database Connectivity